Lefraudeur/RiptermsGhost/README.md

 Inactive, random crash on some versions, needs a full recode

 ### ⚠️ Many people are selling this cheat with insignificant modifications, and pretend to be me
-> I communicate only through my discord discord: lefraudeur\
+> I communicate only through my discord: lefraudeur\
 > You can also find me on aXXo's discord server: https://discord.gg/EKu4xbuh8v

 An example injectable cheat for minecraft using java native interface, jvmti, java method hooking, and constant pool editing.